Basic Climate Modeling with ARIMA & python

 Why ARIMA?

-It may seem that there are so many different flavors and approaches of time series models including: models that have lagged features, differenced features, random walks, etc. However, there is one type of time series model that can combine all of these options: the ARIMA model.
-ARIMA, Autoregressive Integrated Moving Average, is a time series model that incorporates both autoregressive and moving average features.
+It may seem that there are so many different flavors and approaches of time series models including: models that have lagged features, differenced features, random walks, etc. However, there is one type of time series

 Autoregressive features are lagged features, where moving average features are generated from past error terms.
-The ‘integrated’ component of ARIMA is a detrending step.

 Most importantly, we can leverage our ARIMA model to forecast future time steps.